-National Fertility Awareness Week starts on Monday 30 October 2023, with Friday 3 November focusing on fertility in the workplace.
+National Fertility Awareness Week 2024 started on Monday 4 November, with 7 November focusing on fertility in the workplace.

 If you’ve read any of my previous articles or posts you’ll see that fertility in the workplace is a topic that’s very close to me, both personally and professionally.